ahmadreza011/Wireless-Communications/README.md

 ## CA1

-Simulating a base-station and analyzing path-loss and shadowing effects and Power Delay Profile.
+Simulating a base-station and analyzing path-loss, shadowing effects and Power Delay Profile.

 Implementing a multipath wireless channel and analyzing fading channels.

-Power allocation in wireless networks using gradient ascent algorithm.
+Allocating Power in wireless networks using gradient ascent algorithm.

 ## CA2